Hacking on Pitivi

 (ptv-flatpak) $ ninja -C mesonbuild/ test Running in sandbox: ninja -C mesonbuild/ test

-Hack away, and check the effect of you changes by simply running:
+Hack away, and check the effect of your changes by simply running:

 (ptv-flatpak) $ pitivi